istio/istio.io/content/en/about/contribute/creating-and-editing-pages/index.md

 Stickers have minimal visuals displayed to the user during the event period.

-- **Banners** that display a prominent message to the user to let them know a significant event is about to take place, is taking place, or has taken place. (e.g. "Istio 1.5 has been released, download it today!" or "Join us at KubeCon on March 30").
+- **Banners** that display a prominent message to the user to let them know a significant event is about to take place, is taking place, or has taken place. (e.g. "Istio 1.5 has been released, download it today!" or "Join us at ServiceMeshCon on March 30").
 Banners are full-screen slices displayed to the user during the event period.

 To create banners and stickers, you add files to the `events/banners` or `events/stickers` directories.
 You create one normal markdown